spatie/wordpress-mailcoach/readme.txt

 Stable tag: 1.7.4
 License: MIT

-This plugin shows a summary of your Mailcoach campaigns, lists and templates inside the Wordpress control panel.
+This plugin shows a summary of your Mailcoach campaigns, lists and templates inside the WordPress control panel.

 == Description ==